 First of all when you talk about tea, the dust is the part of the tea harvest which is over and has no real value for the tea processing.
 The buds are the important part which eventually lands in your cup with or without fermentation.
-Do you drink your tea in a tea bag or a straight form of it?
+Let me ask you do you drink your tea in a tea bag or straight form ?

 Polyphenols & Catechins